operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 This is particularly useful if `myoperator.v1.0.1` and `myoperator.v1.0.2` are affected by a CVE or contain bugs.

-Skipped CSVs do not need to be present in a catalog or set of manifests prior to adding to a catalog.
+Skipped operators do not need to be present in a catalog or set of manifests prior to adding to a catalog.

 ### SkipRange